oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 If the serialization is non-canonical, any additional entropy introduced during serialization (e.g., whitespace, leading zeroes, reordering, case-insensitive capitalization) is discarded on deserialization.

-For example, an IPv4 address contains 32 bits of information.
+For example, an IPv4 address contains 32 bits of information*.
 But different data may be used to represent the same information:
 * IPv4 dotted-quad contained in a JSON string: "192.168.141.240" (17 bytes / 136 bits).
 * Hex value contained in a JSON string: "C0A88DF0" (10 bytes / 80 bits)
 * CBOR byte string: 0x44c0a88df0 (5 bytes / 40 bits).
+* IPv4 packet: 0xc0a88df0 (4 bytes / 32 bits).

+\* *Note: all references to information in this document assume uniform distribution over all possible values.*

 **Information Modeling**